 When dealing with automotive air conditioning systems safety is critical.
 In fact, this is one of the most dangerous systems on the automobile.

-It is my goal to help you prevent your own personal injury when diagnosing and repairing this system.
-When in doubt let a professional auto mechanic perform the repairs!
-Automotive refrigerant or Freon known as R12, R134A and the newest type r-1234yf are all colorless and invisible when they are in the vapor form.
-Do not breath the refrigerant vapors!
+When in doubt let a professional auto mechanic perform the repairs.
+Automotive refrigerant or Freon known as R12, R134A and the newest type r-1234yf are all colorless and invisible when they're in the vapor form.
+Do not breath the refrigerant vapors.
 Exposing yourself to the Freon gas may irritate your eyes, nose and throat.

 AC components are lubricated using Polyalkylene Glycol (PAG) oil mixed with Freon.
 This method is similar to a 2 stroke engine that uses oil mixed with gasoline.

 Back when I started turning wrenches we where so ignorant of the dangers from this system that we actually leaked checked it using a small torch.
-The flame would flair up when it came accross the freon leak.
-Never do this because when you ignight refrigerant the by product is Phosgene gas.
+The flame would flair up when it came across the freon leak.
+Never do this, because when you burn refrigerant the by product is Phosgene gas.
 This is real bad stuff to inhale.

 One of the scariest injuries I have seen is when a car mechanic will get liquid Freon in their eyes.
 The liquid refrigerant will actually freeze the eyeball and cause frostbite damage to the eye surface.

 It is recommended that you wear long-sleeved shirts and pants, and also protective gloves.
 If you should come in contact with liquid Freon, the best advice is to run the affected area under cool water for 15 minutes and then seek immediate medical attention.

 The systems high pressure can cause severe injury to your eyes and/or skin if a hose or line were to burst.
 Always wear your safety gear when working around the AC system, its components and its refrigerant.
 It is also advisable to wear gloves when connecting gauges or installing Refrigerant in the automobile.